scott-linder/pios/README.md

 ## Dependencies ##

-In order to compile for the RaspberryPi (which is the _only_ target platform) you will need the proper GCC/clang toolchain from over at:
-[](https://github.com/raspberrypi/tools.git) That is, you will need arm-bcm2708hardfp-linux-gnueabi/bin/\* in your path.
+In order to compile for the RaspberryPi (which is the _only_ target platform) you will need the proper GCC/clang toolchain from over at [raspberrypi/tools](https://github.com/raspberrypi/tools.git).
+That is, you will need arm-bcm2708hardfp-linux-gnueabi/bin/\* in your path.

 For obvious reasons the kernel makes limited use (if at all) of the STL.